-The phospholipid bilayer are dual chains of phospholipids (phospholipids are composed of a hydrophilic head and a hydrophilic tail).
-The hydrophobic heads of the bilayer face outward: one row faces the extracellular space, while the other row faces the intracellular fluid.
-The hydrophilic tails face each other inward, that is to say, the internal portion of the bilayer.
+The phospholipid bilayer are dual chains of phospholipids (phospholipids are composed of a hydrophilic head and a hydrophobic tail).
+The hydrophilic heads of the bilayer face outward: one row faces the extracellular space, while the other row faces the intracellular fluid.
+The hydrophobic tails face each other inward, that is to say, the internal portion of the bilayer.
 When voltage from electroporation is applied, the electrical pulse rearranges the orientation of the bilayer in a way that forms a gap.
 Refer to the illustration below.

 The difference between reversible and irreversible electroporation

 Reversible electroporation (RE) involves a voltage of up to 1 kV.
 Cells that undergo reversible electroporation can survive the effects of membrane permeation and recover (the cell membrane can reseal afterward).
 Molecular biologists use this technique to temporarily permeate the cell membrane in order to introduce foreign molecular material, such as DNA, into a cell.